Marc van Heerden

-Marc van Heerden (born 16 March 1988) is a South African soccer player who plays as a left-back for Cape Town City F.C in the Premier Soccer League.
+Marc van Heerden (born 16 March 1988) is a retired South African soccer player who played as a left-back in the Premier Soccer League.
 He is equally adept at playing centre back and defensive midfielder.

 Career overview

 Van Heerden left AmaZulu F.C. for Chippa United F.C. in 2016, following AmaZulu F.C.'s unsuccessful campaign to gain promotion from the National First Division to the Premier Soccer League.
 In 2017 Van Heerden made the switch to Orlando Pirates from Chippa United F.C.

 Van Heerden returned to AmaZulu in 2018, this after both he and Orlando Pirates agreed to mutually terminate his contract.

+He announced his retirement in 2024 following two years with Cape Town City.

 International career

 Van Heerden made his international debut for South Africa in a 2-0 victory against Burkina Faso on 17 August 2013.